-Matt Talbot Kitchen & Outreach appreciates and encourages food donations for the purpose of providing hunger relief in our community.
+Matt Talbot Kitchen & Outreach appreciates and encourages food donations to provide hunger relief in our community.
 Our policy is to accept, with gratitude, any food donation.
-However, we reserve the right to discard any donation, which may be potentially harmful to the guests, volunteers, and staff of MTKO.
+However, we reserve the right to discard any donation, which may be potentially harmful to the guests, volunteers, and staff of Matt Talbot.

-As a general rule, donate only food you would feel comfortable serving to yourself or your family.
+As a general rule, donate food you would feel comfortable serving to yourself or your family.

-- Avoid donating any canned goods, which have been dented or show signs of rust.
+- Any canned goods which have been dented or show signs of rust.

-- Avoid donating any deer meat or hunted wild game (MTKO does not have the necessary resources to safely prepare this food).
+- Any deer meat or hunted wild game (Matt Talbot does not have the necessary resources to safely prepare this food).

-- Avoid donating any unwashed produce that shows signs of rot or mildew.
+- Any unwashed produce that shows signs of rot or mildew.

-Potentially Hazardous foods include any food that consists in whole or in part of milk, or milk products, eggs, meat, poultry, fish, cooked vegetables, or other ingredients, which are capable of supporting rapid and progressive growth of infectious and toxigenic microorganisms.
+Potentially hazardous foods include any food that consists in whole or in part of milk (or milk products), eggs, meat, poultry, fish, cooked vegetables, or other ingredients which are capable of supporting rapid and progressive growth of infectious and toxigenic microorganisms.
+Potentially hazardous food should be donated with the assurance that:

-- Potentially Hazardous food should be donated with the assured temperatures of 45° F or below for refrigerated items and 140° F or above for previously cooked items.
+- It has been kept at temperatures of 45° F or below for refrigerated items and 140° F or above for previously cooked items.

-- Potentially Hazardous food should be donated with the assurance that it has not been thawed at room temperature; rather, it has been thawed in a refrigerator.
+- It has not been thawed at room temperature; rather, it has been thawed in a refrigerator.

-- Potentially Hazardous uncooked frozen food should be donated with the assurance that it has not been previously thawed and re-frozen.
+- It has not been previously thawed and re-frozen.

-- Potentially Hazardous food should be donated with the assurance that it has not been previously heated, refrigerated, reheated and refrigerated again before being donated.
+- It has not been previously heated, refrigerated, reheated, and refrigerated again before being donated.

-Whenever possible, food donations should be made when MTKO staff is present to accept the donation, Monday-Friday, between 8:30 a.m. and 6:30 p.m.
+Food donations can be made Monday-Friday, between 8:30 a.m. and 6:30 p.m.
 Weekend donations should be called into the kitchen in advance to be sure someone is available to accept the donation.

 Thank you for your help with making sure our donated food is safe.
 If you have any questions, please contact Casey at email@example.com or 402-817-0622.